icarusfactor/opensim-install/README.md

 cd CoolVLViewer
 ./cool_vl_viewer
 Once it starts up, click on the menu "Edit" option and then select "prefrences".
 Make sure the tab "grids list" is highlighted.
 In the Login URI enter the IP address with port http://69.167.171.208:9000/ Then click "get paramaters".
 It may try to change the port to 8002 , change it back to 9000 or it wont work.
-Then if everything works you should see the grid name show up in the "Grid Name:"" section.
+Then if everything works you should see the grid name show up in the "Grid Name:" section.
 Then click over into the list and select "Add New Grid" it should be in the list at this time and able to pick and log in a user to.
-Fill out the First name: and Last name: and password of the user.
+Fill out the First
+name: and Last name: and password of the user.
 When you first log in you will get errors about no inventory and region data.
 Just click through these as it will create this data and you wont have to click through again.
 Now you have your avatar enabled and active to walk/fly around the region.

 Next we will download and load a specific terrian for the avatars to move around in and then save the region for backups and then move on to install the admin web based controls with OSWM.

   ...
 MORE TO COME LATER